plangrid/PG-Flux/README.md

 constructors that will be called upon to handle them, it is not in it's responsibilities to make data stores.
 Even though the route_actions creators are associated with the router, they are not *tightly* coupled to it and they do provide the place to expand scope.
-This may be stretching [Demeter's Law]() somewhat but the elasticity we build in here will prevent over-engineering
+This may be stretching [Demeter's Law](http://en.wikipedia.org/wiki/Law_of_Demeter) somewhat but the elasticity we build in here will prevent over-engineering in the future.

 ##Views